AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 ### Activation of the .NET runtime <a name="cppcli_activation"></a>

 Introducing .NET into an existing native application is a common scenario where C++/CLI is employed.
 Imagine a large native application that would like to leverage an existing .NET library.
-Since the applicaion is native, this would imply that a .NET runtime instance is not already running in the process and the main entry point is native (for example, [`int main()`](https://en.cppreference.com/w/cpp/language/main_function)).
+Since the applicaion is native, this would imply that a .NET runtime instance is not already running in the process and the main entry point is native (for example, [`int main()`][cppdoc_mainfunction]).
 When a C++/CLI assembly is loaded into the process, the .NET runtime must be initialized and prepared to operate in this process prior to any managed code running.

 There are are two types of .NET runtime activation for C++/CLI &ndash; .NET Framework and .NET Core 3.1/.NET 5+.
 These two types are mechanically similar once the .NET runtime is loaded and initialized but prior to that the details are very different.

 **.NET Framework** &ndash; The C++/CLI assembly is implicitly linked against `mscoree.lib`.
 The linking indicates the assembly has a dependency on the native `mscoree.dll` binary and must be loaded prior to the assembly being executed.
 The `mscoree.dll` binary is located globally (for example, `%SystemRoot%\System32\mscoree.dll`) on the Windows platform and facilitates loading the .NET runtime.
 The version of the runtime (that is, `2.0`, `3.5`, or `4.5`+) that is loaded is influenced by additional flags passed during the compilation, an `app.config`, or global settings.

 **.NET Core 3.1** and **.NET 5+** &ndash; The C++/CLI assembly is implicitly linked against `ijwhost.lib` and thus requires `ijwhost.dll` during load.
 The `ijwhost.dll` binary is not necessarily globally installed and available.
 This makes it a dependency that must be provided in another manner (for example, update `PATH` environment variable).
 Once the `ijwhost.dll` is loaded, it reads an associated `<CPPCLI_ASSEMBLY_NAME>.runtimeconfig.json` file to determine which .NET runtime is needed by the assembly.
 If an existing .NET runtime is already loaded, `ijwhost.dll` will verify that the loaded runtime supports the needs of the C++/CLI assembly.
 This includes validation that all requested frameworks exist and match the requested versions.
-Framework version reconciliation is non-trivial and has many options that are described in detail [here](https://github.com/dotnet/runtime/blob/main/docs/design/features/framework-version-resolution.md).
+Framework version reconciliation is non-trivial and has many options that are described in detail [here][design_framework_resolution].
 The design document for this process can be found in the [`dotnet/runtime`][design_ijw_activation] repository.

 Once the specific native dependency (that is, `mscoree.dll`/`ijwhost.dll`) is loaded, all managed exports exposed to native code are "thunked".
 This thunk provides a level of indirection between the actual managed function and the calling native code in order to load the .NET runtime on demand.
 The first time a managed function is called by native code, the thunk is executed and a .NET runtime loaded or the existing one confirmed to be compatible and adopted.
 All native exports are then populated with the appropriate managed function.
 Only one managed call must pay this initialization price since all thunks for an assembly will be updated when it is loaded into a .NET runtime.
 After a .NET runtime has loaded the assembly and the managed function thunks have been updated, the interop experience follows all the rules and principles described in the [Concepts](#concepts) section.

+Aside from the `mscoree.dll`/`ijwhost.dll` differences, there are other functional discrepancies between .NET Framework and .NET Core 3.1/.NET 5+.
+These are captured in official documentation for transitioning C++/CLI from [.NET Framework to a newer .NET version](https://docs.microsoft.com/dotnet/core/porting/cpp-cli).

 <!--